 Fixed Rate Mortgages: Your rate and payment never change.

 Adjustable Rate Mortgages: After the "initial fixed rate period", your interest rate is subject to change once a year.

 For Purchase transactions Conventional Loans require the home-buyer to put down at least 3% - 20% of the purchase price of the home.
 For a Refinance transaction, most lenders require at least 5% equity in the property, although 3% is possible under certain circumstances.
-If you don't have enough equity to qualify for a conventional refinance - even if you owe more than your home is worth - you might be eligible for a HARP 2.0 Loan.

 Most conventional loan programs allow you to purchase single-family homes, eligilbe condominiums, planned unit developments (PUD's), and 2-4 family residences (duplexes, triplexes and fourplexes).
 A conventional loan can be used to finance a primary residence, second home or investment property.

 Fill out this short form and we'll get right back to you with the information you need to make a great financing decision.